splatert/startpageHTML/README.md

 - /url -> adds 'inurl:' to search query.
 - Ending the query with a quotation mark (") will also add one to the start of it.
 - /d -> starts the search phrase with 'definition of'
+- /i -> Redirects you to Google image search with results of search query.